canonical/tdx/README.md

 ```

 1. Generate a TD guest image. <br>
-Note: If you're behind a proxy, use `sudo -E` to preserve user environment.
+NOTE: If you're behind a proxy, use `sudo -E` to preserve user environment.

 ```bash
 cd tdx/guest-tools/image/